 Clauses 2.09 give the student an opportunity to choose courses to fulfil the elective category.
 In the search for courses the student may go to the general course pool of the Institute offerings in that semester outside his/her own discipline(s) and outside the Humanities Electives pool as well.
-However, before He/she is permitted to register in any course from the above pool the following conditions have to be remembered:
+However, before he/she is permitted to register in any course from the above pool the following conditions have to be remembered:

-- General conditions: (a) Prerequisites 3.13), (see overpreparedness & underpreparedness (see 3.18), - Additional further conditions presented in the second (b) column for the host regions described in the first column in the following table on a one-to-one correspondence.
-(Read in conjunction with clause 2.07 for definition of 'host region' and with clause 3.14 for prior preparation for core courses): - Discipline (Core Must have completed the (i) or (i) Elective) course of a degree other than student's own degree(s) - (ii) Courses of a higher degree (ii) of his/her own discipline(s)

-prior-preparation of the third year first semester of his/her own programme.
+(a) General conditions: Prerequisites (see 3.13), overpreparedness & underpreparedness (see 3.18), 3.12

+- (b) Additional further conditions presented in the second column for the host regions described in the first column in the following table on a one-to-one correspondence.
+(Read in conjunction with clause 2.07 for definition of 'host region' and with clause 3.14 for prior preparation for core courses): - (i) Discipline (Core or Elective) course of a degree other than student's own degree(s) - (ii) Courses of a higher degree of his/her own discipline(s) - Must have completed the priorpreparation of the third year first semester of his/her own programme.

 After clearing first set of his/her own Discipline core courses in the case of single degree.
 After clearing the first set of his/her Discipline core courses of the corresponding degree in the case of dual degree.
 Note that the first set of Discipline core courses are prescribed in the second year of the semester wise pattern of a single degree student; in the second year for the first degree and in the third year for the second degree of a dual degree student.

-However, special vigilance should be exercised by all concerned before 3.16 registration is done.
+However, special vigilance should be exercised by all concerned before registration is done.

-Further the appearance of any report like NC (see 4.19) or the outcome 3.17 of a course in which a student had registered even after obtaining a grade should be examined for appropriate actions.
+Further the appearance of any report like NC (see 4.19) or the outcome of a course in which a student had registered even after obtaining a grade should be examined for appropriate actions.

-Unless specifically permitted by these regulations (see 3.25II) no 3.18 student can register in a course if He/she is considered to be overprepared or underprepared in relation to the contents of the course.
+Unless specifically permitted by these regulations (see 3.25II) no student can register in a course if He/she is considered to be overprepared or underprepared in relation to the contents of the course.

-The semester programme drawn up finally should be free from any 3.19 Timetable conflict.
+The semester programme drawn up finally should be free from any Timetable conflict.

-If these regulations mandatorily require a registration for a specific 3.20 course and in the meantime the course has ceased to be offered, Dean Instruction will name, for this limited purpose, another academically similar course from the current offerings and assign to it the same units as that of the specific course.
+If these regulations mandatorily require a registration for a specific course and in the meantime the course has ceased to be offered, Dean, AUGS/AGSR/WILP will name, for this limited purpose, another academically similar course from the current offerings and assign to it the same units as that of the specific course.